Symptoms Of Asperger’s Syndrome

 5. Motor coordination

-• Impaired coordination or clumsiness
+• Impaired coordination or noticeable clumsiness in everyday movements

 6. Emotional regulation